un1versal/revamped.themes/README.md

 PR's (pull-requests) should be submitted to this Tree.

 #### Notes
 Nothing is overwritten in the default skin.
 This is fully and immediatly reversible should you not like the changes.
+For systems like android/similar you will need to have a way to write to system folders. i.e. root

 #### Recruiting
 I am looking for python coder to help make/improve a [script/addon] (https://github.com/uNiversaI/confluence.extras.downloader) for automatic theme/background/weather art downloading and installing.